SkafteNicki/dtu_mlops/08_deployment/readme.md

    (HINT: [torch.topk](https://pytorch.org/docs/stable/generated/torch.topk.html))

 4. Call the model archiver.
-We have provided a file called `index_to_name.json` that maps from predicted class indices to interpreble class name e.g. `1->"goldfish"`.
+We have provided a file called `index_to_name.json` that maps from predicted class indices to interpretable class name e.g. `1->"goldfish"`.
 This file should be provided as the `extra-files` argument such that the deployed model automatically outputs the class name.
-Note that this files ofcause only works for models trained on imagenet.
+Note that this files of course only works for models trained on imagenet.
    ```
    torch-model-archiver \